 collocation or for optional/conflicting properties.

-ATC API endpoint to which workers will be advertised.
-If not specified, it will be autodiscovered via BOSH links.
+ATC API endpoints to which workers will be advertised.
+If not specified, they will be autodiscovered via BOSH links.

 Permit access via generated worker key, local to the deployment.
 Set to

 falseif you plan on only ever using explicitly configured and authorized worker keys.

 Port on which to listen for SSH connections.

 Address to advertise forwarded worker connections to.

 If not specified, the instance’s address is used.